-We strongly advise you to only use CanZE with dongle described below.
+We strongly advise you to only use CanZE with dongles described below.
 99% of the dongles on the well known auction sites are ELM327 clones and are build up from stolen and corrupt firmware.
-Using such a dongle may put you and your car to unknown and unpredictable risks.
+Using such a dongle may not work at best and put you and your car to unknown and unpredictable risks at worst

 ELM327 (clones) are cheap easy devices.
-Note however that the cheap no-brand ones from China are useless for CanZe, as they lack certain essential commands.
-They almost never work, even if they work in your ICE car.
+Note however that the cheap no-brand ones from China can be useless for CanZE, as they lack certain essential commands.
+They often do not work, even if they work in your ICE car.
 More details here.

 We know CanZE works with the Konnwei KW902.
-Links: eBay, eBay, eBay.
 If you order on ebay.com.au you find the ones shipped from mainland China and Hong Kong.
-These are usually about half the price if you take shipping into consideration, compared to the ones shipped from Europe, but you will have to wait about 3 weeks for it to arrive.
+These are usually about half the price if you take shipping into consideration, compared to the ones shipped from Europe, but you will have to wait 3-6 weeks for it to arrive.
 The exterior of this device with the four screws and the LED’s and an off button on the top is very distinctive and easy to recognize.
 They come in different colors, but that is not relevant.

 The Maxiscan KW902 and the OBDII 2 KW902 Scan Auto Scanner look the same, are probably identical inside and also work.